kbat/docs/analysis/parallell/root.md

 ## TTreeProcessorMT

 A lot of the work that we do, involves manipulation trees.
-The `TTreeProcessorMT` method provides an implicit parallelisation of the reading and processing of a `TTree`.
+The `TTreeProcessorMT` method provides an implicit parallelisation of
+- the reading and
+- processing

+of a `TTree`.

 In particular, when invoking `Process`, the user provides a function that iterates on a subrange of the tree via a `TTreeReader`.
 Multiple tasks will be spawned, one for each sub-range, so that the processing of the tree is parallelised.

+### Thread safety

 Since two invocations of the user function can potentially run in parallel, the function code must be **thread safe** (remember the discussion on race conditions and deadlocks).
 For this, we can use, `ROOT::TThreadedObject`, which makes objects thread private.
 With the help of this class, histograms can be filled safely inside the user function and then merged at the end to get the final result.